 One of the most obvious things about this device is its versatility aimed to cover the vast majority of use cases instead of cater to the needs of specific user group.
 What I mean is that AMR DP-777 has basically most of the standard digital inputs – XLR, BNC, RCA and Toslink S/PDIF plus asynchronous USB, it has two separate processor chips – one 16-bit Philips UDA1305 for handling Red book CDs and another 32-bit Wolfson optimized for high-resolution files, it can be used as conventional preamplifier when fed through its analog inputs, there is also an optional resistor matrix-based analog volume control, it has additional pair of balanced XLR analog outputs, and a whole set of options regarding digital filters and sampling rates.

-The thing is, it took me a year and a half to realize that I am using no more than one-third of its build-in functionality, mainly because I have an integrated amplifier, thus I don’t need a preamplifier; I prefer the classic 16-bit non-oversampling Philips chip over the 32-bit Wolfson, because I simply find the CD quality playback superior than the Hi-Res versions of the same program material; I use only the asynchronous USB digital input and the standard single-ended analog outputs.
+The thing is, it took me a year to realize that I am using no more than one-third of its built-in functionality, mainly because I have an integrated amplifier, thus I don’t need a preamplifier; I prefer the classic 16-bit non-oversampling Philips chip over the 32-bit Wolfson, because I simply find the CD quality playback superior than the Hi-Res versions of the same program material; I use only the asynchronous USB digital input and the standard single-ended analog outputs.
 So basically I’ve bypassed the preamp function, I use only the classic 16-bit DAC without any analog filtering, I don’t use the remote control because of this, and I don’t need display too.
 So my point is that a light version of this DAC striped out of preamp, high-definition 32-bit processor, remote control and display would have served my needs as well and could have saved costs at the expense of functionality that in my case is not required.
 That’s why I see there is a niche for an affordable, non-oversampling multibit DAC with tubed output stage.

 One of the first things I did once I acquired AMR DP-777 was to find out which of the two processors it hosts serves the music better.
 With its default Auto DAC select function AMR DP-777 intelligently selects the optimal DAC for playback of different source files – if the source file has 44.1 or 48kHz sampling frequency the Classic 16-Bit DAC is selected, reversely if the source file has 88.2kHz or higher sampling frequency the HD 32-Bit DAC is selected.
 When playing 16bit/44.1kHz and 24bit/96kHz versions of the same program material it became apparent that the non-oversampling new old stock 16-bit Philips processor was a way more convincing performer than the 32-bit Wolfson contender.
 When listening to the Keith Jarrett’s The Köln Concert Hi-Res version for example, despite of the higher bit depth and sampling rate of the audio files, the HD DAC sounded utterly artificial reminding me that I am listening to HiFi instead of live performance.
 Cycling through the available digital filters didn’t improve this general impression but merely seasoned the dish.
 In opposite, when listening to the CD quality version of the same album the artistic touch of Keith’s fingers, the sheer presence of his piano and the applause of the audience made for very realistic and satisfactory portrayal of the event.
 These observations were further confirmed with different albums and file resolutions, so it was quite at the beginning when I disbanded the idea of listening to Hi-Res files through AMR DP-777.